opendocsg/opendoc-supreme-court-judgements/2019_SGHC_99/report.md

 ## Facts

 7       Sometime in December 2016, the victim broke up with the appellant.
-Later, in mid-2017, the victim informed her condominium security officers not to let the appellant enter the condominium.[\[note: 2\]](#Ftn_2)
+Later, in mid-2017, the victim informed her condominium security officers not to let the appellant enter the condominium.[^2]

 ### The criminal trespass charge

 8       On 12 March 2018, the appellant rode his e-scooter through the ‘In’ driveway reserved for residents of the victim’s condominium.
 He then waited for the victim in the basement carpark.
 A security officer went to the basement carpark to confront the appellant.
-When the appellant saw the security officer, he fled the premises on his e-scooter.[\[note: 3\]](#Ftn_3)
+When the appellant saw the security officer, he fled the premises on his e-scooter.[^3]

-9       This formed the substance of his criminal trespass charge under s 447 of the Penal Code (Cap 224, 2008 Rev Ed) (“Penal Code”), for which he was fined $500 by the District Judge.[\[note: 4\]](#Ftn_4) He did not appeal against the fine.
+9       This formed the substance of his criminal trespass charge under s 447 of the Penal Code (Cap 224, 2008 Rev Ed) (“Penal Code”), for which he was fined $500 by the District Judge.[^4] He did not appeal against the fine.

 ### The unlawful stalking charge